 - Personal illness, including absence for the benefit of the student's mental or behavioral health - 2.
-Quarantine under the direction of a county or city health officer - 3, Medical, dental, optometrical, or chiropractic appointment - 4.
-Attendance at funeral services for a member of the immediate family, which shall be limited to one day if the service is conducted in California or three days if the service is conducted out of state.
-Immediate family shall be defined a mother, father, grandmother, grandfather, spouse, son/son-in-law, daughter/daughter-in-law, brother, sister, or any relative living in the student's immediate household. - 5.
-Jury duty in the manner provided by law - Illness or medical appointment of a child to whom the student is the custodial parent - Upon advance written request by the parent/guardian and the approval of the principal or designee, justifiable personal reasons, including but not limited to: - Appearance in court - b.
+Quarantine under the direction of a county or city health officer - 3, Medical, dental, optometrical, or chiropractic appointment - Attendance at funeral services for a member of the student's immediate family, which shall be limited to one day if the service is conducted in California or three days if the service is conducted out of state. - 5.
+Jury duty in the manner provided by law - Illness or medical appointment of a child to whom the student is the custodial parent - Upon advance written request by the parent/guardian and the approval of the principal or designee, justifiable personal reasons, including but not limited to: - a.
+Appearance in court - b.
 Attendance at a funeral service - c.
-Observation of a religious holiday or ceremony - Attendance at religious retreats for no more than four hours per semester - e.
-Attendance at an employment conference - Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization

-- Service as a member of a precinct board for an election pursuant to Elections Code 12302 - 9.
-To spend time with an immediate family member who is an active duty member of the uniformed services, as defined in Education Code 49701, and has been called to duty for deployment to a combat zone or a combat support position or is on leave from or has immediately returned from such deployment Such absence shall be granted for a period of time to be determined at the discretion of the Superintendent or designee - Attendance at the student's naturalization ceremony to become a United States citizen - 11.
-Participation in a cultural ceremony or event which relates to the habits, practices, beliefs, and traditions of a certain group of people - 12.
-Participation in religious exercises or to receive moral and religious instruction at the student's place of worship or other suitable place away from school Absence for student participation in religious exercises or instruction shall not be considered an absence for the purpose of computing average daily attendance if the student attends at least the minimum school day as specified in AR 6112 School Day, and is not excused from school for this purpose on more than four days per school month. - 13.
+Observation of a religious holiday or ceremony - d.
+Attendance at religious retreats for no more than four hours per semester - e.
+Attendance at an employment conference - Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization - Service as a member of a precinct board for an election pursuant to Elections Code 12302 - 9.
+To spend time with an immediate family member who is an active duty member of the uniformed services, as defined in Education Code 49701, and has been called to duty for deployment to a combat zone or a combat support position or is on leave from or has immediately returned from such deployment - Such absence shall be granted for a period of time to be determined at the discretion of the Superintendent or designee - Attendance at the student's naturalization ceremony to become a United States citizen - 11.
+Participation in a cultural ceremony or event which relates to the habits, practices, beliefs, and traditions of a certain group of people - Participation in religious exercises or to receive moral and religious instruction at the student's place of worship or other suitable place away from school - Absence for student participation in religious exercises or instruction shall not be considered an absence for the purpose of computing average daily attendance if the student attends at least the minimum school day as specified in AR 6112 School Day, and is not excused from school for this purpose on more than four days per school month. - 13.
 Work in the entertainment or allied industry.
 Work for a student who holds a work permit authorizing work in the entertainment or allied industries for a period of not more than five consecutive days.
-For this purpose, student absence shall be excused for a maximum of and up to five absences per school year. - 14.
-Participation with a nonprofit performing arts organization in a performance for a public school audience.
-A student may be excused for up to five such absences per school year provided that the student's parent/guardian provides a written explanation of such absence to the school. - 15.
-Other reasons authorized at the discretion of the principal or designee based on the student's specific circumstances
+For this purpose, student absence shall be excused for a maximum of up to five absences per school year. - Participation with a nonprofit performing arts organization in a performance for a public school audience - A student may be excused for up to five such absences per school year provided that the student's parent/guardian provides a written explanation of such absence to the school - 15.
+Other reasons authorized at the discretion of the principal or designee based on the student's specific circumstances full credit therefor.
+The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence.